coders-school/stl/01-containers/01-sequence-containers/01-vector.md

 ## Task

-During this session we will write a "framework" for performance testing of STL containers.
-We will start with only a basic functionality and later we will implement additional features
+During this session, we will write a "framework" for performance testing of STL containers.
+We will start with only basic functionality and later we will implement additional features

 The task for now is:

-1. Write a `measure` function that takes a description and any other function (without parameters so far).
+1. Write a `measure` function that takes a description as a string and any other function (without parameters so far).
+Use template parameter for the function.
    It should measure the execution time of the given function.
 Use `std::chrono::high_resolution_clock()`.
-   After the measurement it should print results + description.
+   After the measurement it should print the measurement and the description in one line.

 2. Measure the time of accessing the middle element of the vectors of ints of size 500K and 5M.